10Pines/the_closure_challenge/README.md

 Rules
 =====

-* Only use the Ruby core library.
+* Only use the Ruby core library (no gems allowed).
 * No monkeypatchin' :)
-* The only gem you can use, if you need to, is Binding of Caller.
 * Solution should run on MRI and JRuby.

 Good luck!